Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
-# 3.3.0
+# 3.4.0
+🔢 Export math equations
+Now LaTeX equations are correctly exported from Phind, Perplexity and ChatGPT!
+Math lovers, enjoy!

 🐞 Facilitating bug reports
-When an error occurs during the export process, a modal will appear inviting you report the bug.
+When an error occurs during the export process, a modal will invite you to report the bug.
 Plus, an option is available in the icon context menu.

 # 3.2.6